 Medscape quoted Rep. Katherine Clark (D-MA) referring to the act to be a “critical tool for doctors and pharmacists”.
 With only 14% of opioids being electronically prescribed, it is no surprise e-Prescribing is being set up as the long-term solution.
 The EPCS Act is presumed to be put into place in 2020 once the bill is passed on Capitol Hill, which already has five sponsors as well as backing by opioid manufacturers and distributors as well as PBMs.

-To learn more about e-Prescribing of controlled substances, call us at 800-943-7968 option 3, email us at Sales@RxNT.com, or click on the “learn more” button below to speak with a RxNT product specialist.
+To learn more about e-Prescribing of controlled substances, call us at 1-800-943-7968 Option 3, email us at [email protected], or click on “learn more” below to speak with a RXNT product specialist.